Up To 30% Off Selected - Click Here To Shop

 What are the potential risks of using Vitamin C?

-Vitamin C is known for being highly unstable, as it oxidizes very quickly and can become pro-oxidant very quickly due to heat, air and light.
-Ascorbic Acid does not always penetrate into the skin very far, therefore it ends up oxidising on the surface of the skin, which causes dryness, damage and orange-tones.
+"Vitamin C is known for being highly unstable, as it oxidises very quickly and can become pro-oxidant very quickly due to heat, air and light.
+Ascorbic acid does not always penetrate into the skin very far, therefore it ends up oxidising on the surface of the skin, which causes dryness, damage and orange-tones.

-Ascorbic Acid is acidic, so it can cause skin irritation such as peeling, stinging and excessive dryness, particularly when used in high percentages.
-Not only this, but it also requires a low pH (aka acidic) environment to be able to penetrate the skin, meaning that formulations using Ascorbic Acid that are not acidic in pH can lack any real efficacy.
+Ascorbic acid is acidic, so it can cause skin irritation such as peeling, stinging and excessive dryness, particularly when used in high percentages.
+Not only this, but it also requires a low pH (aka acidic) environment to be able to penetrate the skin, meaning that formulations using ascorbic acid that are not acidic in pH can lack any real efficacy."

 What are some common mistakes people make when using Vitamin C?

-We are told to believe that the higher the concentration the better, but for Vitamin C, as with most actives, little and often is far more productive and effective for the long term.
-I always recommend using Vitamin C in the evening, every evening (for collagen production as this is when skin repairs and regenerates.)
+"We are told to believe that the higher the concentration the better, but for vitamin C, as with most actives, little and often is far more productive and effective for the long term.
+I always recommend using vitamin C in the evening, every evening (for collagen production as this is when skin repairs and regenerates.)

 Are there any skin types that should avoid using Vitamin C?

-No, all skin types can benefit from Vitamin C. It is just important to pick your derivative and choose a formula that is designed for your skin type, (whether that be oily, sensitive or dry) and use a lower percent if your skin is sensitive.
-Not all Vitamin Cs are equal and there are now a huge range of new derivates available for different skin types.
+"No, all skin types can benefit from vitamin C. It is just important to pick your derivative and choose a formula that is designed for your skin type, (whether that be oily, sensitive or dry) and use a lower percent if your skin is sensitive.
+Not all vitamin Cs are equal and there are now a huge range of new derivates available for different skin types."

 Are there any ingredients that Vitamin C shouldn't be mixed with?

-Vitamin C can generally be used easily with other ingredients, however for those with acne, avoid using benzoyl peroxide at the same time as Vitamin C as they effectively cancel each other out.
-Ideally use a Vitamin C product, and any other anti-oxidant formulas, in the morning, and use Benzoyl Peroxide at night.
-EUK-134 is another active worth keeping apart from Ascorbic Acid due to the acidic pH.
+"Vitamin C can generally be used easily with other ingredients, however for those with blemish-prone skin, avoid using benzoyl peroxide at the same time as vitamin C as they effectively cancel each other out.
+Ideally use a vitamin C product, and any other antioxidant formulas, in the morning, and use benzoyl peroxide at night.
+EUK-134 is another active worth keeping apart from ascorbic ccid due to the acidic pH.

 How should you use Vitamin C in order to use it safely?

-We are huge advocates of a Vitamin C derivative called Ascorbyl Tetraisopalmitate, which is found in our OSKIA Super C Beauty Capsules.
-This is a stabilised, non-acidic, oil soluble Vitamin C derivative of Ascorbic and Isopalmitic Acid which is hugely beneficial to the skin and incredibly user-friendly, meaning you can just add it to your routine whenever you wish.
+We are huge advocates of a vitamin C derivative called Ascorbyl Tetraisopalmitate, which is found in our OSKIA Super C Beauty Capsules.
+This is a stabilised, non-acidic, oil soluble vitamin C derivative of ascorbic and isopalmitic Acid which is hugely beneficial to the skin and incredibly user-friendly, meaning you can just add it to your routine whenever you wish.

 If using a derivative like this, your world is your oyster.
-It causes less sensitivity, will not react with other products and importantly does not cause irritation.
+It causes less sensitivity, will not react with other products and importantly does not cause irritation."

 Shop all OSKIA products on LOOKFANTASTIC.